35 Types of Neural Networks: What, When, and Why

 We opt for self-organizing maps when we have high-dimensional data and want to understand the underlying structure or patterns.

-12. Neural Architecture Search (NAS)
+12. Neural Architecture Search

 Neural Architecture Search, also known as NAS, is a method used in machine learning to automate the design of artificial neural networks.
 The unique aspect of NAS is that it essentially uses machine learning to create machine learning models: given a dataset and a task, NAS algorithms explore possible neural network architectures and select the one that performs the best.